waldronmatt/mixpack/README.md

 ## Introduction

+Mix and match TypeScript and ES6+ JavaScript alongside Sass and Next-Gen CSS using Express.

+## Why Use MixPack?

 Mixpack sets out to provide an all-in-one Webpack boilerplate solution using core frontend technologies and sensible optimization defaults.

-## Why Use MixPack?

-Easily mix TypeScript and ES6+ JavaScript alongside Sass and Next-Gen CSS.

-Express is chosen over Webpack's Dev Server to support backend Node.js applications.

-Jest is chosen as the default testing framework for its integration with Babel, TypeScript, and Node.js.

 ## Fork and Launch